 A house water main is the primary or main pipe bringing water to your home from your municipal water utility.
-The water main connects to your private water service line” in the diagram above, it’s usually located underground and connects your home to your community’s water source.
-Your water line should not be confused with your private sewer lateral, which takes used water and sewage away from the home.
+The water main connects to your private water service line is usually located underground and connects your home to your community’s water supply source.
+Your water line should not be confused with your private sewer lateral, which transports used wastewater and sewage away from the home.

 What Kinds of Water Main Problems Can Occur?

 A leaky water valve is a common problem, as well.
 Some types of water valves (such as gate valves) are more prone to leaking.
 It may be possible to tighten the packing nut on the water valve to stop the leak.
 Other DIY methods include adding additional washers or replacing old washers can also help stop a leaky valve.
 However, if you are unable to stop the leak, it’s time to call a professional plumber to fix the leak.
 Professional help will be required if the valve needs to be replaced.

 How Do I Detect Leaks in My Plumbing System?

 An unnoticed leak in your water main can cause extensive (and expensive) structural damage to your home.
 This can include damage to flooring and walls, mildew and mold issues, and water waste that is harmful to the environment and increases water bills.